WarrenU/energy-usage/README.md

 This project provides a FastAPI backend for uploading energy usage data from CSV files.
 Data is stored in a local DynamoDB instance.
-Data uploaded is written to a mock_s3 directory. (local s3 setup) A simple HTML frontend allows you to upload many csv files (or others) at once.
+Data uploaded is written to a mock_s3 directory (local s3 setup).
+A simple HTML frontend allows you to upload many csv files (or others) at once.

 ## Requirements
 - Python 3.8+
 - pip
-- Java 17+ (for DynamoDB Local)
-- Docker (optional, for running DynamoDB Local via container)
+- Docker For running DynamoDB Local via container
-- AWS CLI (for table setup, install globally)
+- AWS CLI (for table setup, install aws cli globally)

 ## Setup